We are now accepting applications for our 2018 Summer Internships!

 Desired timeframe: 12 weeks June through August, with extensions on either end possible (part-time).
 Preferred hours are 9:30am-4:00pm, 5 days per week, with occasional hours on weekends (events) and at night (horseshoe crab surveys).

-To apply: Please e-mail resume and cover letter to Dr. Sara P. Grady, NSRWA Watershed Ecologist, at email@example.com.
-For questions, please call (781) 659-8168.
+To apply: Please e-mail resume and cover letter by March 20th to Dr. Sara P. Grady, NSRWA Watershed Ecologist, at firstname.lastname@example.org.
+For questions, please call 781-659-8168.

-Required: Be willing to work independently, is detail oriented, and has experience in Excel.
+Required: Be willing to work independently, is detail oriented, and has experience in Excel and Word.

 Hours are flexible but we are hoping for a 6-10 hours a week at our offices at 214 South Street in Norwell.